utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-25.md

 - **ruby-rack**: There were multiple vulnerabilities reported in Rack, leading to DoS (memory exhaustion) and proxy bypass.
   - **[ELTS]**: Last month I had backported fixes for CVE-2025-46727 & CVE-2025-32441 to buster and stretch but the other backports were being a bit tricky due to really old versions.
-  - I spent a bit more time but to no avail.
+  - I spent a bit more time but there's a lot to demystify.
 Gonna take a bit of break from this one and come back to this after doing other updates.
 Might even consider sending a RFH to the list.

 - **libwebsockets**: Multiple issues were reported in LWS causing denial of service and stack-based buffer overflow.
   - **[LTS]**: For **bullseye**, these were [fixed via **4.0.20-2+deb11u1**](https://tracker.debian.org/news/1689800/accepted-libwebsockets-4020-2deb11u1-source-into-oldoldstable-security/).
 And released as [DLA 4373-1](https://lists.debian.org/debian-lts-announce/2025/11/msg00016.html).

 - **mako**: It was found that Mako, a Python template library, was vulnerable to a denial of service attack via crafted regular expressions.
   - **[LTS]**: For **bullseye**, these were [fixed via **1.1.3+ds1-2+deb11u1**](https://tracker.debian.org/news/1694871/accepted-mako-113ds1-2deb11u1-source-into-oldoldstable-security/).
 And released as [DLA 4393-1](https://lists.debian.org/debian-lts-announce/2025/12/msg00004.html).
+  - Backporting tests was an interesting exercise as I had to make them compatible with the bullseye version. :)

 - **ceph**: Affected by CVE-2024-47866, using the argument `x-amz-copy-source` to put an object and specifying an empty string as its content leads to the RGW daemon crashing, resulting in a DoS attack.
-  - **[LTS]**: Whilst the patch is straightforward, backports can be a bit tricky.
+  - **[LTS]**: Whilst the patch is straightforward, backports are a bit tricky.
 I've prepared the update but would like to reach out to zigo, the maintainer, to make sure nothing regresses.
   - **[ELTS]**: Same as LTS, I'd like to get a quick review and upload to LTS first before I start staging uploads for ELTS.

 - **[LTS]** Attended the monthly LTS meeting on IRC.
 [Summary here](https://lists.debian.org/debian-lts/2025/11/msg00023.html).